jaitl/jaitl.github.io/content/post/2021/10/01/kotlin-reflection-recipes.md

 ```

 ### Using a class name
-Kotlin has no method to create a `KClass` by name, so you have to use the `Class.forName` method from Java then convert a `Class` to a `KClass`.
+Kotlin has no method to create a `KClass` by name, so you have to use the `Class.forName` method from Java then convert obtained `Class` to the `KClass`.
 To be consistent, you have to use the `class.java.name` method from Java to get the class name instead of the `class.qualifiedName` method from Kotlin, because they return different names.

 ```kotlin